Mysmallscripts/Mask-T/README.md

 Extract pose or cut hidden masked areas of a mesh in Blender 2.8 in sculpt mode

-The extract use the solidify modier and the pose use the hook, they have to be applied from the modiffier tab.
+The extract use the solidify modifier and the pose use the hook, they have to be applied from the modifier tab.

+The pose creates an empty object that should be deleted after aplying the hook modifier.

 Works without masking the area too and just hidding it.